gaodes/booksearcher/README.md

-# BookSearcher
+# 📚 BookSearcher

-BookSearcher is a Python-based tool that interfaces with Prowlarr to search for books across multiple indexers.
-It provides a convenient way to search and manage book downloads through a Docker container.
+BookSearcher is a Python-based CLI tool that interfaces with Prowlarr to search for books across multiple indexers.
+It provides a convenient way to search for both eBooks and Audiobooks, with support for caching results and managing downloads.

-## Features
+## ✨ Features

-- Integration with Prowlarr for comprehensive book searching
-- Caching system to store and quickly retrieve previous search results
-- Support for multiple indexers through Prowlarr
+- 🔍 Powerful search across multiple indexers via Prowlarr
+- 📚 Support for both eBooks and Audiobooks
+- 💾 Smart caching system for quick result retrieval
+- 🎯 Interactive and command-line modes
-- Docker containerization for easy deployment
+- 🐳 Docker containerization for easy deployment
+- 📡 Support for both Usenet and Torrent protocols

-## Requirements
+## 🛠️ Requirements

-### Prowlarr Setup
+### Prowlarr Configuration

-- A running instance of Prowlarr
+1. 🏃‍♂️ A running instance of Prowlarr
-- Prowlarr API key
+2. 🔑 Prowlarr API key (Settings > General)
-- Properly configured download clients in Prowlarr
+3. 📥 Configured download client (Transmission, qBittorrent, SABnzbd, etc.)
+4. 🏷️ Indexers must be tagged properly:
+   - Tag `audiobooks` for audiobook indexers
+   - Tag `ebooks` for ebook indexers
-- Indexers with appropriate tags for book content
+   - Both tags for indexers supporting both types

+> ⚠️ **Important**: Tag names must be exactly `audiobooks` and `ebooks` (lowercase)

 ### System Requirements

-- Docker
+- 🐳 Docker
-- Docker Compose (optional, but recommended)
+- 🔧 Docker Compose (recommended)

-## Installation
+## 📦 Installation

 1. Clone the repository:
 ```bash